Meet the Training Team

 Vicky joined the PTTC in November 2016 as a clinical tutor/supervisor and is passionate about developing evidenced based treatment options for individuals experiencing psychosis.
 Vicky has worked on several research trials in the past and currently works as a Trial Therapist at the Psychosis Research Unit within GMMH.

 Victoria Carek – BSc (Hons), DClinPsy, BABCP Accredited as a Therapist:

 Victoria is a Consultant Clinical Psychologist and accredited BABCP practitioner.
 Victoria is the Programme Lead for the North West roll out of the HEE funded 10-day programme in CBT for persistent and Distressing Health Conditions, which offers both CPD and credit bearing routes.
 Victoria has worked at the Psychological Therapies Training Centre since 2017.
 Within her clinical role Victoria is based at an inner-city hospital working with physical health patients and healthcare professionals.

-Professor Tony Morrison – University of Manchester
+Dr Polly Turner – University of Manchester

-Alex Boyd - Deputy Director of CYP Programmes, University of Exeter
+Dr Alex Boyd - Deputy Director of CYP Programmes, University of Exeter

 Mr Bob Pritchard - Practice Tutor CYP-IAPT, Anna Freud National Centre for Children and Families, University College London

 Dr Caroline White - Head of Service / Consultant Clinical Psychologist, Children and Parents Service, Manchester University NHS Foundation Trust